ynput/ayon-documentation/website/docs/addon_aquarium_manager.md

 - Upload that JSON file to Aquarium

 :::info
 This process is asynchronous.
 So if your Ayon project is really big, the import will take few minutes.
-Fow now, the only way to track the completion of the import, is to use Aquarium API, to list all the jobs of your bot.
+For now, the only way to track the completion of the import, is to use Aquarium API, to list all the jobs of your bot.

 In a next release, we will provide an interface from Ayon, to display the progression.
 Feel free to [reach us](mailto:support@fatfi.sh) if you are interested or if you need assistance.